lnmurthy/FeatureEng-DeepLearning/README.md

 ## Results:
 The CNN model yielded a ROC(AUC) score of 0.5129 and an accuracy score of 0.4854 on the testing data.
 While the model performed slightly better than random guessing, it demonstrated limited ability to distinguish between the two classes, indicating room for improvement.

-For any inquiries or further details, please contact [Author Name/Email].